-It seems the 276 souls on board took a vote and a “majority of souls on the ship decided to sail a little further” (27:12).
-They were going to pass Fair Havens, Crete and sail on to the better protected harbor a day’s voyage further down the coast.
+It seems the 276 souls onboard took a vote and a “majority of souls on the ship decided to sail a little farther” (Acts 27:12).
+They were going to pass Fair Havens, Crete, and sail on to the better protected harbor a day’s voyage farther down the coast.
 Given what you understand were the circumstances, how do you think you would have voted?

 Of all the efforts the ship’s crew made to try to save the ship, which effort do you think would have frightened the passengers most?

-Does it strike anyone else odd that the crew tossed their gear overboard before they tossed their wheat cargo (27:19, 38)?
+Does it strike anyone else odd that the crew tossed their gear overboard before they tossed their wheat cargo (Acts 27:19, 38)?
 As far as the writer reports it, their cash cargo was the last thing to go.

 LIFE APPLICATION.
-At one point in the voyage, the writer said “we gave up hope that we’d survive” (27:20).
+At one point in the voyage, the writer said, “We gave up hope that we’d survive” (Acts 27:20).
 Most of us haven’t been in situations like this, when we gave up hope of survival.
 But we have been in situations where we gave up hope about something that was important to us.
-What’s that feel like?
+What does that feel like?
 Besides “hopeless.”